The following, originally written 2019-07-24, was updated on 2020-04-20 to reflect more recent security requirements.

 OpenSSH is one of the host heavily-trafficked tools that there is among Linux systems engineers.
 It is used to hop around, onto and off of servers, to copy files, and even to run commands remotely.
 It can also be used as a poor man’s VPN.
 It might be a good idea, then, to pay attention to how we configure it.
 We might want to lock it down as much as we can.

 In this post, we’re going to look at some best practices for using openssh, or just “ssh” from now on.
 We’re going to look at whether we should allow passwords, how to set up public/private keys, some suggested ciphers and MACs to use, and some other things that relate to ssh.
-Let’s do it!
+This stuff has been tested on CentOS 7 and 8.
+Sweet, let’s do it!

 Numero uno is going to be setting up public/private key pairs.